Violin player sailed on to career in Navy

 Richard States spent 20 years in the active Navy and eight years in the Naval Reserve and had the opportunity to see a good part of the United States and the western Pacific Ocean.

-He chose the Navy because it seemed to be the best military option at the time, and besides, it offered travel to many areas of the world, he said.
+He chose the Navy because it seemed to be the best military option at the time, and besides, it offered traveling to many areas of the world, he said.

-States, a native of Wausau, Wisconsin, made his debut in the Navy in March 1966 soon after graduating from Wausau High School and was assigned to an ammunition ship, USS Mauna Kea.
-He would would serve on that ship until September 1969.
+States, a native of Wausau, Wisconsin, made his debut in the Navy in March 1966 soon after graduating from Wausau High School and was assigned to an ammunition ship, USS Mauna Kea, and would serve on that ship until September 1969.

 “We had stops in Da Nang Harbor, Vietnam in May 1968, and we were tasked to provide ammunition to many carriers, guided missile cruisers and destroyers in the Tonkin Gulf,” he said.